321zer0/terraform-provider-eventstorecloud/README.md

 ### Arguments

 - `description` - (`string`, Required) - a description of the integration
 - `project_id` - (`string`, Required) - the ID of the project to which the integration applies.
-Only events coming from clusters or other resources under this project will interact with htis integration
+Only events coming from clusters or other resources under this project will interact with this integration
 - `data` - (`map`, Required) - Defines the integration, see below

 #### Data Properties

 - `source` - Common to all integrations.
 Can be either `issues` or `notifications`.
 See [here](https://developers.eventstore.com/cloud/integrations/#integration-sources) for information on the types of integration sources
-- `sinks` - Common tall integrations.
+- `sinks` - Common to all integrations.
 The type of this value determines the acceptable settings for `source` as well as what other properties are allowed in this field.
 See [here](https://developers.eventstore.com/cloud/integrations/#integration-sinks) for information on integration sinks

-##### OpsGenie Specific Data Fiels
+##### OpsGenie Specific Data Files

 OpsGenie currently only supports the "issues" source.
 See [here](https://developers.eventstore.com/cloud/integrations/opsgenie.html#how-to-create-an-api-key) for more info on creating OpsGenie integrations.

 - `api_key` - A secret key required to integrate with OpsGenie.  *NOTE:* This value is considered private and so is NOT ever returned by the Event Store Cloud API.
 For that reason it is impossible to display it as a Terraform output value.

-##### Slack Specific Data Fiels
+##### Slack Specific Data Files

 Slack currently only supports the "issues" and "notification" sources.
 See [here](https://developers.eventstore.com/cloud/integrations/slack.html) for more info on creating Slack integrations